Jonathan Tiersten

-Jonathan Tiersten (born August 11, 1965) is an American actor, who is mostly known for his role as Ricky Thomas in the 1983 cult classic Sleepaway Camp.
+Jonathan Tiersten (August 11, 1965 – April or May 2026) was an American actor and musician.
+He was primarily known for his role as Ricky Thomas in the 1983 cult slasher film Sleepaway Camp.
 He reprised the role in the 2008 sequel Return to Sleepaway Camp.

+Early life

+Tiersten was born in Queens, New York City, and raised in Maplewood, New Jersey.
+Tiersten studied acting at New York University.

+Career

+Acting

+He made his screen debut with an uncredited role in a 1981 episode of Another World before being cast as Ricky Thomas in the 1983 slasher film Sleepaway Camp.
+Tiersten reprised his role in the 2008 sequel Return to Sleepaway Camp.

+In 2012 and 2013 Tiersten garnered three best actor awards and was nominated for a fourth for his portrayal of John Doesy in the horror film The Perfect House.

+Music

 In between acting Jonathan took to music, fronting a number of bands, mostly based out of the Fort Collins, Colorado area.
-Tiersten is currently the lead singer of his own band, Ten Tiers and composed the score to a short starring David Krumholtz (from the TV series Numb3rs).
-Tiersten also starred in the 2012 film The Perfect House in which he played a serial killer named John Doesy and the upcoming (as of May 2014) thriller film Redemption which co-stars George Loros (Buffalo Ray Curto from The Sopranos) and Meredith Ostrom (Love Actually).
+Tiersten was the lead singer of the band Ten Tiers and composed the score to a short starring David Krumholtz.
+Tiersten also starred in the 2012 film The Perfect House in which he played a serial killer named John Doesy and the thriller film Redemption which co-stars George Loros and Meredith Ostrom.
 Tiersten also composed the theme song for The Perfect House and contributed to the soundtrack of Redemption.
-Tiersten's 2011 EP We'll See, released by Edward Records, is his most critically acclaimed album to date, finishing third in Magnet magazine's most anticipated albums list.
+Tiersten's 2011 EP We'll See, released by Edward Records, ranked third in Magnet magazine's most anticipated albums list.
 Shakefire.com called the album "surprising" and "simply amazing", rating it 4 out of 4 stars.

-In 2012 and 2013 Tiersten garnered three best actor awards and was nominated for a fourth for his portrayal of John Doesy in The Perfect House.
-Tiersten also recorded a version of the (Grammy Hall of Fame) Mickey & Sylvia song "Love Is Strange" for the remake of Ed Wood's Plan 9 from Outer Space called Plan 9, starring Brian Krause (Charmed).
+Tiersten also recorded a version of the Mickey & Sylvia song "Love Is Strange" for the remake of Ed Wood's Plan 9 from Outer Space called Plan 9, starring Brian Krause.

+Death

+On May 5, 2026, it was announced that Tiersten had died at the age of 60 at his New Jersey home the prior week.
+His death was confirmed by his brother, William.